blues-alex/xdm1041/Readme.md

 go get github.com/blues-alex/xdm1041
 ```

-Replace `github.com/blues-alex/xdm1041` with the actual repository URL if it's different.

 ## Example Usage

 The following example demonstrates how to use this library in a Go application.
 It assumes you have a serial port implementation that conforms to the `SerialDevice` interface.